Notes About Submitting

 Rules

-- No hate speech or derogatory writing or video will be accepted or tolerated.
+- No writing or video with hateful or derogatory language will be accepted

-- Opinion articles are accepted, but please base it in fact.
+- Opinion articles are accepted, but please base in fact, and remain respectful.

 We have the right to turn down any article if they break any of the rules mentioned above.
 Additionally, if the writing quality isn't legible or poor, we have the right to refuse that submission as well.
 A good rule of thumb is that if it appears to be a first draft, it will likely be sent back.
 Unlike the scholar section of Crash/Cut, the articles, reviews, and videos aren't held to academic standards, yet that doesn't allow for sloppy writing.
 Of course, we also encourage you to have fun with this content, so don't feel bound to extreme formality either.